duck57/pogo-nest-lister/readme.md

 TODO: complete me once the rewrite is finished and stable enough to be worth writing detailed docs.
 However, there is currently the choice to format the output for either Facebook or Discord.

+14 Dec 2018: This update may change the model from being a locally-run app to a server-hosted app and future instructions may be more focused on notes to self and end user workflows instead of technical install details.

 ### Notes